RightBank/Semantics-preserved-POI-embedding/README.md

 2) mock_ground_truth.tensor: the mocked ground truth data.
 The real ground truth data can be requested from http://geoscape.pku.edu.cn/en.html.
 Note that the ground truth data is the proportional distributions of urban functions, which is derived through overlapping a urban function classification map and the polygons in Xiamen_region_partition.7z:

+For POIs, you could request data in the research area through Baidu Map's official API, see https://lbsyun.baidu.com/.
+Or send email to weiming.huang@nateko.lu.se.

 The core of the program lies in the two python scripts:

 1) poi_representation.py: this python script learns the POI (category) embeddings using the proposed approach.
 This script is linked to two other scripts: